boshtannik/embedded-nano-mesh/README.md

 This is the low speed mesh network protocol.
 It allows to turn almost any kind of MCU device + Radio module device into a mesh node.
 It is designed to be lightweight, easy to use and portable to many plaftorms.
-The protocol may use variety of radio modules, implementation of driver is required for radio modulee connected to MCU.
+The protocol may use variety of radio modules.

 The network extends and heals itself automatically by communicating with other nodes, which have same protocol version installed.
-Most versions of this protocol are compatible, but for the best performance it is recommended to use the latest version.
+Most versions of this protocol are compatible, but for the best performance it is recommended to use same and the latest version.

 The protocol has been tested with radio modules JDY-40 during the development, and potentially can